Miayl/jekyll-page/typesetting-guide.md

 `{\c&HCD302A&\fs60\shad2\bord2\blur2}Very fancy text {\r}and now it's normal`

-`\r` resets everything to the default settings of the style
+`\r` resets everything to the default settings of the style or even change to a different style in a line.
+For example if you have a style named `Another Style`, you can change to it by writing `\rAnother Style`.
+Please note that this still resets every previous tags.

 [Basic tags](#basic-tags)